dpc10ster/RJafrocBook/docs/02-roc-data-format.md

         * Binary response: _Yes_ or _No_.
     + What is your confidence in the preceding decisions?
         * Three level response: _Low_, _Medium_ or _High_.
-* With algorithmic readers, e.g., computer aided detection algorithms a floating point rating, if possible, should be retained.
+* With algorithmic readers, e.g., computer aided detection (CAD) algorithms, a floating point rating, if possible, should be retained.
 * In the most common study design, termed multiple-reader multiple-case (__MRMC__), the rating collection procedure is repeated for all cases, treatments and readers.

 ## An actual MRMC ROC dataset